51Sanjeev/Pizza_store_KPI_Insights_P8/README.md

 ---

-# 🚀 Future Improvements

-Some possible extensions to this project include:

-* Adding more advanced SQL analysis
-* Creating customer-level analysis if customer data becomes available
-* Adding profit and cost analysis
-* Building a Power BI version of the dashboard
-* Automating the data refresh process
-* Adding forecasting for future sales
-* Creating a more detailed product recommendation analysis

----

 ## 📌 Project Summary

 **Pizza Store Sales Analysis & Dashboard** demonstrates how SQL and Excel can be combined to turn raw transactional data into useful business intelligence.